Effective leaders actively work to break the glass ceiling.

-Brad also adopted Kelly’s practice of sponsoring and mentoring all of his managers so that each of them knew exactly where they stand competency-wise on any given day.
+Brad also adopted Kelly’s practice of sponsoring and mentoring all of his managers so that each of them knew exactly where they stood competency-wise on any given day.

 Based on objective criteria, each manager knew their weaknesses and strengths and their progress in their development plans.

-A year after accepting the EVP position, Kelly was chosen by the board to be CEO, and she earned CEO of the year in their industry the first year in office.
+A year after accepting the EVP position, Kelly was chosen by the board to be CEO, and she earned CEO of the year in their industry during her first year in office.
 Brad could easily have strengthened the glass ceiling at his company by just going with what felt comfortable.

 Thanks to Brad, his company got a superstar CEO who led their company to landmark performance.

 The end result of one decision vs. another can have enormous differences for an organization in the long run.

 The essence of effective leadership is making the best decision simply because it is the best decision.

 And the right individual should get the chance over those individuals one may be more comfortable with.